 The waxes and oils used in maintaining good leather furniture and shoes would damage the polyurethane coating of PU leather because of its chemical-based structure.
 In this wise, regular cleaning is what PU leather requires for its maintenance.

-To clean stained PU leather, add little quantity of mild soap or detergent to the water and dip a clean, soft rag in the soapy water.
+To clean stained PU leather, add a little quantity of mild soap or detergent to the water and dip a clean, soft rag in the soapy water.
 Drain off the excess water by squeezing the rag to avoid over saturating the PU leather.
 Apply this soft wet rag on the stained part of the leather by wiping softly, after which a dry cloth should be used to wipe off the wetness.

 PU leather furniture, bags, and shoes should always be dusted and cleaned using a slightly damp cloth don’t forget to use proper cleaner and conditioner.
 To ensure optimum protection for your PU leather chairs and sofa, apply Colourclock PU Protector on a soft cloth and use this cloth to wipe your furniture every 3 to 6 months gently.